 Earlier this month, Berlin’s Tempelhofer Münzenhaus auctioned a collection of coins connected to 18th-century ruler Frederick the Great.
-One of these coins was especially noteworthy as it was evidence of the economic warfare employed by Frederick against his adversaries in the Seven Years’ War.
+Coverage by Coin World revealed that one of these coins was especially noteworthy as it was evidence of the economic warfare employed by Frederick against his adversaries in the Seven Years’ War.
 Continue Reading

 The church is typically kept strong by the contributions of its people.
 One patron, though, has taken the practice of paying tithes to new heights.
 An anonymous woman donated an 1866 proof gold $20 coin to the GracePoint Church of Valparaiso, Indiana.
 The donation will be used to build a brand new church for the congregation.
 Continue Reading